DazzleJim-zz/AzureArmTemplateDemos/vWanDemo/README.md

 ## Deployment steps

-You can select **Deploy to Azure** at the top of this document or follow the instructions for command line deployment using the scripts in the root of this repo.
+You can select **Deploy to Azure** at the top of this document or deploy the ARM template and parameter file using your own method such as PowerShell, CLI or Azure DevOps Pipeline.

 ## Notes